SEB-9-BH/u1-intro-to-html/solution/README.md

   <span class="subhead">Solution</span>
 </h1>

-If you need to check your work, the full JavaScript solution code can be found here.
+If you need to check your work, the full solution code can be found here.

 ```html
 <!DOCTYPE html>